 The epigraph at the beginning of my book, Literary Hypertext, is that of the Canadian researcher Marshall McLuhan, “We look at the present through the rear-view mirror.
 We march backward into the future.”
 McLuhan was referring to the quick technological developments, of which we are continually trying to catch up with.
 That is precisely how I’m feeling about life in general — the feeling that every progress that has been made suddenly goes backward.

 That started a week of screaming that I haven’t had for a long time.
-Lately, I have not heard people yell at each other, so I thought to myself that screaming on the road “doesn’t count.”
+Lately, I have not heard people yell at each other, so I thought to myself that shouting on the road “doesn’t count.”
 We went to a theater performance, and the lady sitting in front of me took out her mobile to check it.
-The unbearable glare was really disturbing.
+The unbearable glare was bothersome.
 It drove nuts the lady sitting next to me.
-She started yelling: “Turn it off, now!
+She started yelling, her face distorted with hate: “Turn it off, now!
 Turn it off, right away!”
 She did not think that she might be disturbing the show.
 Waving her finger, she couldn’t stop screaming, so much so that the whole audience hushed her.

 On my youngest son’s first day at high school, at lunchtime, he asked me hesitantly: “Mother, are we Mizrahim?”
-Until then the subject had not occurred to him and his friends.
+Until then, the subject had not occurred to him and his friends.
 In our neighborhood, Ashkenazim and Sephardim lived in peace, and the matter was a non-issue.
-What led to this question was the “educational integration” that was practiced at the time, and with it, the issue was immortalized for the future.
-Students from the south of the city, Sephardim according to the definition of the municipality, and students from the north of the city, Ashkenazim according to the same definitions, were driven to a distant school to learn together, to get to know each other and create Israeli famous “melting pot.”
+What led to my son’s question was the “educational integration” program that was practiced at the time, and with it, the issue was immortalized for the future.
+Students from both ends of the town were driven to a distant school to learn together, to get to know each other, and create the Israeli famous “melting pot.”
+From the south came the Sephardim, according to the municipality’s definition.
+From the north came the Ashkenazim students, according to the same definitions.
 At the end of every school-day, integration ended as all students returned to their neighborhood friends.

 All those cases made me pause and think, what happened to people, to us?
 I concluded that the continuous flow of negative information about the ongoing violence inflames the atmosphere and affects all of us without even feeling, and slowly but surely, poisons us.
 The violence we witness all over the world is what drives people crazy and makes them behave accordingly.
-One obvious line of fear and hatred toward the other crosses amongst the incitement between the Ashkenazim and Mizrahim in Israel, and the Europeans and the refugees in Europe, and the “whites” and the “blacks” in the United States.
+One distinct line connects the incitement between the Ashkenazim and Mizrahim in Israel, the Europeans and the refugees in Europe, or the “whites” and the “blacks” in the United States.
+That line is the line of fear and hatred toward the other.

 The last word: “America preaches integration and practices segregation” Malcolm X